gabest11/lexx-ivtc/README.md

 Not much to do here, deinterlace every frame.
 Or make interlaced h264.
 DVD extras are mostly 59.94i.

-In a few scenes, the fields are also further scrambled with a ccppc pattern (S01E01 Hands appearing on the display when Stanley wakes up at home).
+In a few scenes, the fields are also further scrambled over the ccppc pattern.
+To simulate shaking, the screen is frequently moved around field-by-field.

+Examples:
+* S01E01 Hands appearing on the display when Stanley wakes up at home
+* S01E04 Every moth cockpit scene filmed from the front
+* S04E02 Fighter jet scenes

 ### ccppc, but already deinterlaced to 29.97 by blending